adityapatel9950/adityatypo/README.md

-# ⌨️ AdityaType
+# ⌨️ AdityaTypo

 ### A modern, privacy-first typing practice experience built for speed, accuracy, and consistency.

-AdityaType is a browser-based typing test and practice application with a soft neumorphic interface.
+AdityaTypo is a browser-based typing test and practice application with a soft neumorphic interface.
 It measures your typing performance in real time and turns your recurring mistakes into targeted practice.

 > **Type.
 Track.
 Improve.
 Repeat.**